Developmental Co-ordination Disorder (DCD)/Dyspraxia

 Strategies staff can use to support students

 - As explained here, students may have disclosed DCD/dyspraxia to their School.
 Access the LENS report for details on how you can support the student.
 Implement and support a student’s reasonable accommodations with efficiency and discretion.
-Be mindful of how having DCD may impact a student’s experience of college life.
+Be mindful of how having DCD may impact a student’s experience of university life.

 - Make lecture notes and other handouts available in advance if possible.
 As explained, a student with DCD may have difficulty writing notes in lectures.
 Having access to the notes within the lecture (printed or on a laptop) facilitates the student to follow the format of the lecture, and add in notes as appropriate.